-Ms Li holds Bachelor of Arts (BA) and Bachelor of Science (BS) degrees from the University of California at Berkeley and a Master of Arts (MA) degree in Economics from the Graduate School of Arts and Sciences (GSAS) of Columbia University.
+Ms Li holds Bachelor of Arts (BA) in Economics and Bachelor of Science (BS) in Civil Engineering degrees from the University of California at Berkeley and a Master of Arts (MA) degree in Economics from the Graduate School of Arts and Sciences (GSAS) of Columbia University.
+Ms Li also holds an Executive Master of Business Administration (EMBA) degree from Guanghua School of Management, Peking University.